t-donnenfeld/todo-app/README.md

 ## Proposition

-### Choices made for simplicity
+### Limitations

 - For the sake of simplicity users are authenticated with Basic Auth on this application.
-- We do not handle Timezones
+- Timezones not handled
 - Disabled CSRF
+- Can only create users with role USER ( no admins )

 ### Issues encountered